georgedouzas/georgedouzas.github.io/src/content/project/geometric-smote/index.md

 # Accuracy               0.950000  0.920000         0.870000
 ```

 Notice that using the accuracy as an evaluation metric is not considered a good choice when the data is imbalanced.
 For example, a trivial classifier that always predicts the majority class would still have an accuracy equal to 0.90, even though all the minority class instances are misclassified.
-On the other hand, geometric mean score is an appropriate evaluation metric for imbalanced data since it equaly weighs the accuracies per class.
+On the other hand, geometric mean score is an appropriate evaluation metric for imbalanced data since it equally weighs the accuracies per class.

 For more details you can look at the `geometric-smote` [documentation](https://geometric-smote.readthedocs.io/en/latest/?badge=latest).
 The [documentation](https://imbalanced-learn.readthedocs.io/en/stable/) of the `imbalanced-learn` project provides also various examples and an introduction to the imbalanced learning problem.